mattsday/nodejs-cr-helloworld-/README.md

 ## Note: ***This only works on a public repo***

-Fork the repo, remove the slides link and this section, commit and make the repo publc.
+Clone the repo, remove the slides link and this section, push to a new repo and make the repo publc.

 ## Pre Reqs